-Our employment practice provides specialist legal advice in Jersey.
-Our client-base ranges from large and medium sized Jersey-based organisations, including the offshore operations of many global financial institutions, to senior employees, directors and entrepreneurs.
-Our highly qualified team is represented on the Jersey branch of the Employment Lawyers Association, ensuring we remain at the forefront in helping shape and interpret changes in employment legislation.
+Our employment practice provides specialist legal advice in BVI, Cayman Islands, Guernsey and Jersey.
+Our client-base ranges from large and medium sized organisations, including the offshore operations of many global financial institutions, to senior employees, directors and entrepreneurs.

 Our team provides expertise covering both contentious and non-contentious employment matters, including: